Inland Sensitivity Atlas

 The atlas series is jointly maintained by U.S. EPA Region 5, the Great Lakes Commission, and the Upper Mississippi River Basin Association.
 These organizations work together to identify and collect data about sensitive environmental, economic, and cultural resources; potential spill sources; and response resources within U.S. EPA Region 5.

 Due to sensitive content within the atlas, map distribution is limited to emergency responders and contingency planners.
-Non-sensitive data are available to the general public in GIS, MARPLOT, and database files.

 Atlas products are distributed on CD or DVD-ROM, and are scaled for printing on 8-1/2" x 11" paper.